yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 [YugabyteDB Anywhere](../../yugabyte-platform/alerts-monitoring/) and [YugabyteDB Aeon](../../yugabyte-cloud/cloud-monitor/) both include metrics dashboards and configurable alerts to keep you notified of changes.

 {{<lead link="../observability">}}
-To learn more about the various metrics than you can monitor, see [Observability](../observability).
+Learn about the various metrics than you can monitor in [Observability](../observability).
 {{</lead>}}

 ## Learn more